Poikilos/asclient/readme.md

 # React frontend for ArtSpatter

-This is the website with JWT authentication.
+This is the website (A React.js client).
+For the (server) API, see <https://github.com/poikilos/artspatter>.

+To report issues, see https://github.com/poikilos/artspatter/issues (Use the search box to see if your issue is listed before adding a new one).

 The following commands, other than `yarn start`, have not been tested after the switch from npm to yarn.